DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 partition to allow all followers to communicate with the leader but not with each other.
-In this kind of partition if the leader were to fail then none of the followers may be able to form a majority and take over as a new leader, so the cluster would immediately be _unhealthy_.
+In this kind of partition if the leader were to fail then none of the followers may be able to form a majority and take over as a new leader, so the cluster would immediately become unhealthy.

 It's turned out to be useful for nodes to continue to report unhealthiness for some period of time (say 10s) after technically becoming healthy again, to